Elgg/Elgg/docs/guides/web-services/hmac.rst

 4. the url query string (for example ``method=test.test&foo=bar``)
 5. when the request is a POST add the ``posthash`` as reported in the ``X-Elgg-posthash`` header

-The resulting string needs to be base64 encoded and then url encoded and be repoted in the ``X-Elgg-hmac`` header.
+The resulting string needs to be base64 encoded and then url encoded and be reported in the ``X-Elgg-hmac`` header.
 The used hashing algorithm needs to be reported in the ``X-Elgg-hmac-algo``.

 Hashing cache